MeteoSwiss/opendata-atmosphere-measurements/README.md

 The following measurements are planned to be made available for after the start of MeteoSwiss' Open Data provision:

 - B2 - Raman-LIDAR for Meteorological Observation (RALMO)
-- B3 -LIDAR Ceilometer CHM15K
+- B3 - LIDAR Ceilometer CHM15K
-- B4 -Ozone measurements - Total column (Dobson, Brewer)
+- B4 - Ozone measurements - Total column (Dobson, Brewer)
-- B5 -Ozone measurements - Profiles (O3 radio soundings, SOMORA)
+- B5 - Ozone measurements - Profiles (O3 radio soundings, SOMORA)
-- B6 -Swiss Alpine Climate Radiation Monitoring (SACRaM)
+- B6 - Swiss Alpine Climate Radiation Monitoring (SACRaM)

 <!-- ### General information
 All MeteoSwiss aerological stations have a name and an identfier consisting of three letters (e.g. `PAY` for [Payerne](https://www.meteoswiss.admin.ch/weather/weather-and-climate-from-a-to-z/weather-balloon.html).
 Data files use this station identifier (in lower case) in the file name throughout all directories.
 A list of all aerological station identfiers with station names, coordinates, height etc. can be found in the according 'station metadata' sections below. -->